NEF Scholarship Funds/Awards

 Barbara L. Tate Scholarship Fund

 Initiated in 2011 on the death of Barbara Tate.
-Ms. Tate served as President of NEF and was a long time NEF Board member and member of the Finance Committee.
-The Fund was initiated by Henry Spencer, Treasurer of NEF and colleague of Barbara Tate.
+Dr. Tate served as President of NEF and was a long time NEF Board member and member of the Finance Committee.
+Barbara Tate, R.N., EdD., was a former Dean of the College of Nursing, University of Rhode Island.
+Dr. Tate dedicated her long career to the advancement of nursing and nursing education.
+She was the director of Research and Studies Service at the National League for Nursing, New York, NY and editor of Nursing Research.
+Dr. Tate was the recipient of two Fulbright Scholarships.
+She taught at many schools and colleges of nursing in the United States and abroad.
+The Barbara Tate Scholarship Fund was initiated by Henry Spencer, past Treasurer of NEF and colleague of Barbara Tate.

 Judith G. Whitaker Fund

-A former scholar recipient and ANA Executive Director, the fund was started with $50,000.
+A former NEF Scholar recipient and ANA Executive Director, the fund was started with $50,000.
 Ms. Whitaker added $5,000 each year until her death.
 Given to a doctoral applicant in nursing research or organizational study.

 Named Funds Soon to be Endowment Scholarships